 If you pay attention to your snake, you'll notice a few signs that they're going to shed soon.
 This is all normal behavior, so it's nothing to be concerned about:

 - Your snake's eyes will turn a cloudy, bluish color.
-This is because the eye cap, a specially adapted scale which covers the eye, is loosened up in order to be shed along with the skin and causes this change.
+This is because the eye cap—a specially adapted scale which covers the eye—has loosened up in order to be shed along with the skin, becoming sort of a temporary filter over the eye.
 Just prior to shedding, the eyes will clear up again.

-- The old skin on your snake becomes dull or hazy in appearance and sometimes the belly of your snake may appear a little pink at first.
+- The old skin on your snake becomes dull or hazy in appearance.
+Sometimes, you may also notice at first that the belly of your snake appears a little pink.

 - Your snake may hide more than usual.

 - Your snake's appetite may decrease or it may not want to eat.